JuliaStats/StatsModels.jl/docs/src/internals.md

 ```

 Now the `poly` is interpreted by default as the "vanilla" function defined
-first, which just raises it's first argument to the designated power:
+first, which just raises its first argument to the designated power:

 ```@repl 1
 f = apply_schema(@formula(y ~ 1 + poly(b,2) * a), schema(data))